Unusual hurricane formation in the northeast Atlantic in October 2005.

 Note: The airmass RGB (lower right image) shows not only the height of the clouds, but also the airmass characteristics in cloud-free areas.
 The WV6.2 channel shows the Upper Tropospheric Humidity (UTH), the WV6.2–WV7.3 difference shows the vertical distribution of humidity and the IR9.7–IR10.8 difference is related to the total ozone content and the height of the tropopause.

 Combined together in a RGB, the result is an image where high clouds appear in white colour, mid-level clouds in light ochre colour and cloud-frees areas in dark green colour (warm air mass with high tropopause) or blue colour (cold air mass with low tropopause).
-A particular feature of this RGB is that the dry descending stratospheric air is marked by a reddish colour.
+A particular feature of this RGB is that the dry descending stratospheric air is marked by a red colour.